Godspower-Eze/30DaysOfSolidity/Day_9_UserManagement/README.md

 Interfaces are not unique to Solidity rather it's a general programming concept.

-In Solidity, interfaces are used as a blueprint for another contract to follow or used similarly to an intermediary or an APT between two smart contracts i.e used as a way for a smart contract to call another.
+In Solidity, interfaces are used as a blueprint for another contract to follow or used similarly to an intermediary or an API between two smart contracts i.e used as a way for a smart contract to call another.

 In this example, we use it as the latter.
 Later in this series, we'll see it used as a blueprint.

-Here are some rules for defining an interface
+Here are some rules for using an interface

 - They only define functions but they don't implement any logic inside of them.
 You will see it below.